What is sensitive skin? How do you care for it? Find answers to ten frequently asked questions about sensitive skin.

 Can sensitive skin be healed?

-Sensitive skin will always have sensitivities.
-However, with the right skincare regime, you can protect your skin from irritation, keeping it hydrated, smooth and glowing.
+While you can definitely eliminate some of the causes of skin sensitivity, it can never be completely healed.
+However, with the right skincare regime, you can protect and prevent your skin from irritation, keeping it hydrated, smooth and glowing.

 Are women more prone to sensitive skin?